Sky Ridge is the First Hospital in metro Denver to Perform Innovative Robotic Arm Surgery for Knee Replacement

 In addition, many return to an active lifestyle within weeks of the procedure.
 MAKOplasty® can be performed on the inner, top or outer compartment of the knee (unicompartmental knee surgery).
 It can also be performed as a bicompartmental knee surgery on the inner and top portions of the knee.

 "MAKOplasty® allows us to treat patients with knee osteoarthritis at earlier stages and with greater precision.
-Because it is less invasive and more of the patient's actual knee remains, it offers a more natural knee motion post-operatively," says Susan Hicks, Chief Operating Officer for Sky Ridge.
+Because it is less invasive and more of the patient's actual knee remains, it offers a more natural knee motion post-operatively," says Susan Hicks, CEO of Sky Ridge.

 Partial Knee Resurfacing for Treating Early to Mid-Stage Knee Osteoarthritis